cedowens/aws-cli-notes/README.md

 AWS Flaws.cloud link: http://flaws.cloud/.

+A sample shared credentials [file](credentials), to propely set up profiles for aws cli.

 Commands below are listed in order of the exercises:

 1. do DNS lookup on the domain you are investigating (ex: **dig [domain.com]**)